ricch/richardchin-ca/content/_index.md

         If I don't eat, I'll die.
 Or at most, I'd get hangry.
         * Monthly smoking session on the kamado
         * Grilling / searing on the bbq
-        * Low & slow stews when it gets cold
+        * Low  and slow stews / braised meats when it gets below zero
         * Eating out when I get lazy
       icon: fa-burger-soda
     - title: World <br>Traveler
       content: |-
-        Logging some extra steps on Fitbit.
+        Explorer of new sites & sounds (and logger of Fitbit steps).
         * Joshua Tree, Sequoia, Kings Canyon, Yosemite
         * Road trip to Nova Scotia, New Brunswick, PEI
         * London & Scotland